jphong125/stellaapic/Writerside/topics/Result.md

 # Result

 ## Overview
-Using this method the Lucky Monaco system will send to Casino Operator the winning result of a bet.<br/> **The Casino Operator will change the balance of the player in accordance with this request and return the updated balance.**
+Using this method the Lucky Monaco system will send to Casino Operator the winning result of a bet. <br /> **The Casino Operator will change the balance of the player in accordance with this request and return the updated balance.** <br />

-Result request may contain a prize that the player is awarded with during the game round, if there is an active promotional campaigns. <br>   Players connection was lost in any cases so lucky monaco will do retransmission 10 times, then do not receive any result response.
+Result request may contain a prize that the player is awarded with during the game round, if there is an active promotional campaigns. <br />   Players connection was lost in any cases so lucky monaco will do retransmission 10 times, then do not receive any result response. <br />

 Important : The call is idempotent, i.e. sending result again with the same reference number creates only one transaction.